Ty1991twitter/Rewind-GS/README.md

 # RewindGS

 Shitty attempt for making an open source fortnite gameserver.
-Not sure how far I'll get with this because I have no experience at all with this type of stuff and have no real idea on what to do
+Not sure how far I'll get with this because I have very little experience at all with this type of stuff and have no real idea on what to do

 A lot of this code (specifically pattern scanning and function hooking) comes from Guided Hacking youtube tutorials , you can find them by searching up on Youtube or on Google "Guided Hacking"